-Father says UK doctors surprised sick child still alive
+Father: Sick UK child surviving after life support withdrawn

-LONDON (AP) — The father of a terminally ill British toddler says the child is surviving after being taken off life support, surprising doctors who had argued he should be allowed to die.
+LONDON (AP) — The father of a terminally ill British toddler said the child is surviving after being taken off life support, surprising doctors who had argued he should be allowed to die.

-James Evans says his 23-month-old son, Alfie, survived for six hours with no assistance, and that doctors are now providing oxygen and hydration.
+Tom Evans says his 23-month-old son, Alfie, survived for six hours with no assistance, and that doctors are now providing oxygen and hydration.

 Alfie is in a “semi-vegetative state” as a result of a degenerative neurological condition doctors have been unable to identify.
 He was taken off life support after a series of court rulings backed doctors who said further treatment was futile.